kubernetes/ingress-gce/README.md

 For encrypted communication between the client to the load balancer, you need to specify a TLS private key and certificate to be used by the ingress controller.

+Version 1.1 of GLBC now supports (as a beta feature) using more than one SSL certificate in a single Ingress for request termination (aka Multiple-TLS).
+With this change, keep in mind that the GCP's limit is 10.
+Take a look at GCP's [documentation]((https://cloud.google.com/compute/docs/load-balancing/http/ssl-certificates)) on SSL certificates for more information on how they are supported in L7 load balancing.

 Ingress controller can read the private key and certificate from 2 sources:
 * Kubernetes [secret](http://kubernetes.io/docs/user-guide/secrets).
    * [Example](/examples/https)